RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Communication (Reconciliation).md

 Brun half stood in the ambulance, fighting the wobble and bounce of the vehicle trying to unseat her and more importantly fighting the urge to scream.

-Trouble lay on a gerny, strapped in place while the whole ambulance swayed through traffic and seemingly over every pothole.
+Trouble lay on a gurney, strapped in place while the whole ambulance swayed through traffic and seemingly over every pothole.
 Fresh bruises already blooming on her skin along her arm and around her neck, and her entire shirt stained red and brown from the construction dust and mysterious other fluids Brun wanted to ignore.
 Trouble's stomach had a large wound pad stuck on to cover the gash she had got from Frank's handiwork, and Brun had been asked to apply constant pressure while they drove making ignoring why Trouble's shirt was stained a lot harder.

 Next to Trouble was the a paramedic, with sea legs a crab fisher would envy, doing impressive work filling Debug's arms with IV lines.
 Brun had been avoiding looking at Dee for most of the drive so far, her heart twisting any time she glanced and saw the seemingly unstoppable woman brought low.
 Dee had, in her mind, been the one thing that was beyond everyone's reach, either through her skittishness or what she now knew as paranoia rather than preparedness.
 But now, she was in some kind of restraint around her hips and legs and had a blanket covering her lower body for modesty since they'd cut her out of her clothes before getting her into the ambulance.